 Phase III: Rehabilitation focuses on core development, initiation and firing of accessory muscles, as well as the timing of core activation during dynamic movement.
 Patients will learn a variety of sport/activity specific exercises to continue during and after treatment in this office.

 Goal: create stability and core strength.

 Ultrasound can be used for diagnostic or therapeutic purposes.
 At Atlantic Spine Clinic, we utilize the therapeutic form of ultrasound to effectively treat pain, muscle spams, and tendonitis, by using a probe with gel on the surface of the injured area to apply sound waves painlessly to the tissue at the desired depth under the skin.
 Goals: reduce swelling and inflammation, reduce pain, increase blood flow.

-IST is a painless and relaxing way to induce mobility and movement into the spine using a series of rollers as the patient lies face up on the padded traction table.
-This helps stretch and add elasticity to the spine, and induce an increase in blood supply to the area, often much needed in areas where spinal discs have started "thinning."
-At Atlantic Spine Clinic, we also utilize Inversion Therapy that adds a decompressive component to traction.
+IST is a painless and relaxing way to induce mobility and movement into the spine.
+This helps stretch and add elasticity to the spine, and induce an increase in blood supply to the region.
 Goals: increase mobility, increase blood flow, relax muscle tissue.